Terry Yorath: Managerial career

+In 1991, after a run of nine consecutive defeats, he left Swansea for a second time to concentrate on managing Wales.
+Under Yorath, Wales attained what was then their highest ever FIFA World Ranking of 27th in August 1993 and came close to qualifying for the 1994 World Cup tournament.
+Following the failure to qualify, Yorath's contract as manager was not renewed, angering many Welsh fans.

 Yorath joined Cardiff City as general manager in 1994, after speculation that he would become manager of Middlesbrough in May that year, and assumed control of team affairs in November of that year when manager Eddie May left the club.
-However, his time in the hotseat with the Bluebirds was brief, and he was sacked opening the door for Eddie May to return in March 1995 with the club headed for relegation, but he could not save them from the drop.
-In April of the same year, Yorath took over as coach of the Lebanon national team, and helped them rise 60 places in the FIFA World Rankings before leaving in 1997.
+However, his time in the hotseat with the Bluebirds was brief, and he was sacked in March 1995.
+In April of the same year, Yorath took over as coach of the Lebanon national team, and helped them rise 60 places in the FIFA rankings before leaving in 1997.

-Between 1997 and 2000 he worked as a coach at Huddersfield Town and Bradford City, before joining Sheffield Wednesday as assistant to Paul Jewell.
-Yorath retained his position when Jewell was dismissed, and eventually became manager in 2001.
-However, he resigned in 2002 after a run of five defeats in six league matches saw Wednesday drop into the relegation zone.
+Between 1997 and 2000, he worked as a coach at Huddersfield Town and Bradford City, before joining Sheffield Wednesday.
+He resigned from this position in 2002.

 In June 2008, Yorath returned to football when he was appointed the director of football at Isthmian League Premier Division side Margate, where his brother Dai and nephew Dean had both played.
-On 21 November 2008, he was appointed manager of the club after Barry Ashby was sacked.
-However, Yorath resigned as Margate manager on 24 September 2009 following a run of disappointing results, leaving Neville Southall in temporary charge of the team.
+On 21 November 2008, he was appointed manager of the club after Barry Ashby was sacked; he resigned as Margate manager on 24 September 2009.

-Personal life
+Personal life and death

-Yorath is the father of television presenter Gabby Logan.
-His eldest son, Daniel, died aged 15 due to hypertrophic cardiomyopathy after playing football with Yorath in their back garden in 1992.
+Yorath was the father of the television presenter Gabby Logan.
+His eldest son, Daniel, died aged 15 from hypertrophic cardiomyopathy after playing football with Yorath in their back garden in 1992.

-Yorath's autobiography, published in 2004, is titled Hard Man, Hard Knocks.
+His autobiography, published in 2004, is titled Hard Man, Hard Knocks.

+Yorath died on 7 January 2026, aged 75, following a short illness.
+His daughter, Gabby, had been presenting Match of the Day live during the evening but was replaced mid broadcast by Mark Chapman, who noted Logan had to attend a "family emergency".